sanctusgee/DenverMuseums/README.md

 DenverMuseums
 =============

-Get a list of museums in the Denver metro area
+Get a list of museums in the Denver metro area using the Factual.com Places API